 Stem Cell Therapy for Erectile Dysfunction

-Not only has stem cell therapy been shown to improve erectile dysfunction, but in many instances they can be used to treat the underlying cause of ED as well.
+Not only has stem cell therapy been shown to improve erectile dysfunction, but in many instances they can be used improve the underlying cause of ED as well.

 For instance, in a rat study, stem cells were shown to cause significant improvements in the condition of rats with cavernosal nerve injury.
 In humans, cavernous nerve injury affects erectile function primarily following a radical prostatectomy for prostate cancer.1

-In similar studies performed at Cell Surgical Network, 78.3% of men with ED have experienced improved erectile function scores following stem cell treatment.
+In similar studies performed at Cell Surgical Network, 78.3% of men with ED have experienced improved erectile function scores following stem cell therapy.